-Condition-Contrary to State law, the District issued its Annual Comprehensive Financial Report (ACFR) for the year ended June 30, 2022, 10 months after fiscal year-end, 27 days later than required.
-Specifically, the District's Finance Department failed to provide key financial information, such as complete financial statements, associated note disclosures, and supporting schedules, to auditors by established deadlines agreed upon at the beginning of the audit.
+Condition-Contrary to State law, the District issued its Annual Comprehensive Financial Report (ACFR) for the year ended June 30, 2023, nearly 1 year after fiscal year-end, 86 days later than required.
+Specifically, the District's Finance Department failed to provide key financial information, such as complete and accurate financial statements, associated note disclosures, and supporting schedules, to auditors by established deadlines agreed upon at the beginning of the audit.
 This information was provided to auditors up to 2 months past agreed-upon deadlines.